GautamDeepak/EMM/EMM_Prac_06.md

 var time0 = recent.first().get('system:time_start');
 ```

 2. Create a list that contains a single image of zeros, with the time of time0 (i.e. first image in recent).
+Effectively this is just a holder of empty images where we can map the values of EVI anomoly into.
 Rename the list to 'EVI' to match the band name of recent EVI image collection.
 ```JavaScript
 // initialise a list (containing an empty image) to provide a structure into which the EVI anomalies can be mapped var first = ee.List([ ee.Image(0).set('system:time_start', time0).rename('EVI')]);
 ```

 3. Paste the following code into the code editor.
 This code is a function that iterates through the subsequent images in recent EVI collection and accumulate the anomalies temporally.
+Note we are adding anomolies from each subsequent image.

 ```JavaScript
 // Write a function to iterate through time and accumulate the anomalies